Decoding Boeing's Options Activity: What's the Big Picture? - Boeing (NYSE:BA)

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from B of A Securities upgraded its action to Buy with a price target of $260. * Maintaining their stance, an analyst from Morgan Stanley continues to hold a Equal-Weight rating for Boeing, targeting a price of $200. * An analyst from UBS persists with their Buy rating on Boeing, maintaining a target price of $226. * Maintaining their stance, an analyst from Susquehanna continues to hold a Positive rating for Boeing, targeting a price of $240.
+Click here for access. * An analyst from Susquehanna has decided to maintain their Positive rating on Boeing, which currently sits at a price target of $240. * Maintaining their stance, an analyst from RBC Capital continues to hold a Outperform rating for Boeing, targeting a price of $230. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Equal-Weight rating on Boeing with a target price of $200. * An analyst from Jefferies persists with their Buy rating on Boeing, maintaining a target price of $250. * In a positive move, an analyst from B of A Securities has upgraded their rating to Buy and adjusted the price target to $260.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Boeing options trades with real-time alerts from Benzinga Pro.

 Edge Rankings